Neuroethics: Agency in the Age of Brain Science

 - Should we trust our gut feelings in ethics and politics?

 - Should we alter our brains to become better people?

 - Is human reasoning bound to be biased by our values?

 - Can brain science be trusted to read the minds of criminals and consumers?

-The book provides an opinionated tour of neuroethics through captivating cases and serious attention paid to both the philosophical issues and scientific evidence.
+Neuroethics provides an opinionated tour of the field through captivating cases and serious attention paid to both the philosophical issues and scientific evidence.
 The result is a nuanced neuroethics that reconceives human agency as less conscious and reliable, but more diverse and flexible, than we ordinarily think.
 A central lesson for medicine, law, ethics, cognitive science, and public policy is that disordered and neurotypical minds are more alike than they are unalike.

 The text has a writing style that’s accessible to students and scholars in both the sciences and humanities.